Welcome to the Food Inspector

-Foundation Level 2 food safety course suitable for all food handling staff
+The Foundation or ‘Level 2’ food safety course is suitable for all food handling staff

-Level 3 food safety course for all managers, owners and supervisors
+The Intermediate or ‘Level 3’ food safety course is designed for all managers, owners and supervisors

 Anyone working in retail and catering must have an awareness of food allergens.